Math-Man/godot-feature-library/README.md

 # Godot Feature Library

-A collection of reusable, modular features for Godot 4 (C# / .NET 8).
+A collection of reusable, modular features for Godot 4.6.
 Each feature is self-contained in its own folder and can be copied into any project.

 ## Features